Frequently Asked Questions

 Are educational organizations involved in the program?

 What are the region boundaries?
-Does the school have to be in North Texas to participate?
+Does the organization have to be in North Texas to participate?

-How much time will the teacher have to devote to the project?
+How much time will the educator have to devote to the project?

 Do the students have to work in 3-person teams throughout the project?